Afolabialausa/Alzheimer-s-Disease-Classification-/README.md

 ### `Sample_data`

 The `Sample_data` folder contains the dataset used in this project:
-- `Data_ADNIMerge_procssedNeuroImaging.csv`: The primary dataset for Alzheimer's disease classification.
+- `Data_ADNIMerge_procssedNeuroImaging.csv`: The processed dataset for Alzheimer's disease classification.

 ### Running the Notebooks in Google Colab